Spatial-Spectral Feature Extraction via Deep ConvLSTM Neural Networks for Hyperspectral Image Classification: Experimental Results

 \subsection{B. Experimental Settings}

-Since the first principal component in PCA contains the most valuable information of the original HSI data sets, PCA is selected to preserve only one component for SVM, 2-D CNN, SaLSTM, and the proposed SaCL2DNN model.
-As for 3-D CNN, SSLSTMs, the proposed SSCL2DNN and SSCL3DNN models, after considering the redundancy and complexity of the original hyperspectral data, PCA is also used to extract the top \(K\) principal components as the preserved spectral features.
-Specially, for SeLSTM \cite{FZ2017}, all spectral bands of each pixel in these three data sets are used for constructing 1-D vectors.
+In order to reduce the computational complexity, PCA is used as a preprocessing method to reduce data dimensions.
+For SVM, 2-D CNN, SaLSTM, and SaCL2DNN, the first principal component is preserved as the input.
+As far as SSCL2DNN and SSCL3DNN are concerned, the top \(K\) components are extracted as the spectral features.

-All the parameters of the compared methods are confirmed according to \cite{YC2016}, \cite{FZ2017}, \cite{CC2011} to achieve the best performance.
-Specifically, for SVM, the Gaussian radial basis function (RBF) is used by adopting the Libsvm toolbox \cite{CC2011}.
+All the parameters of the compared methods are confirmed according to \cite{YC2016}, \cite{FZ2017}, \cite{QL2017}, \cite{CC2011} to achieve the quasi-optimal performance.
+Specifically, for SVM, the radial basis function (RBF) is used in the Libsvm toolbox \cite{CC2011}.
 There are two key parameters in SVM, i.e., \(C\) and \(\gamma\), which denote the regularization parameter and the kernel function parameter, respectively.
 According to \cite{CC2011}, fivefold cross-validation is adopted to tune \(C\) and \(\gamma\) from the range of \(\left\{2^{-5},2^{-4}, \ldots, 2^{19}\right\}\) and \(\left\{2^{-15},2^{-14}, \ldots, 2^{4} \right\}\), respectively.
-For 2-D CNN and 3-D CNN, the parameter settings are summarized in Table I according to \cite{YC2016}.
-As for SaLSTM, SeLSTM, and SSLSTMs \cite{FZ2017}, the number of output nodes in SeLSTM and SaLSTM are set as 64 and 128, respectively, for the Indian Pines and Salinas Valley data sets, and they are 128 and 256 for the University of Pavia data set.
-More importantly, the detailed parameter settings for the proposed SaCL2DNN, SSCL2DNN, and SSCL3DNN models are summarized in Tables II-IV.
-In addition, the size of the local window of each pixel in these three data sets is fixed as \(27 \times 27\) according to \cite{YC2016}.
-In order to make the loss function of the proposed deep models converge to the greatest extent, the number of training epochs is fixed as 2000.
-The learning rate is fixed as 0.001 from epochs 1 to 2000 for SSCL2DNN while 0.0001 for SaCL2DNN and SSCL3DNN.
+For Bi-CLSTM \cite{QL2017}, the kernel size and the number of feature maps in each ConvLSTM2D layer are fixed as 3 and 32, respectively.
+As for SeLSTM, SaLSTM, and SSLSTMs \cite{FZ2017}, the numbers of output nodes in SeLSTM and SaLSTM are set as 64 and 128, respectively, for the Indian Pines and Salinas Valley data sets, while as 128 and 256, respectively, for the University of Pavia data set.